VersatileFloof/VersatileFloof/README.md

 Fandoms/Interests/Hobbies!: the furry community/fandom, Mlp, TADC, murder drones, BNA, HTTYD. object shows, bluey(comfort), pokemon anime.
 Wings of Fire, Wildcraft. warriors, Pixie and Brutus , eeveelution squad . stray dogs.
 Fnaf games, pokemon games, animal jam, my singing monsters. rain world. incredibox .
 Cookie run kingdom.
 PaRappa the rapper
 the piano (instrument) animation and digital art in general.
 Song and book writing, zoology

 Boundaries/Dislikes: darkship dni. im neuship but im not a fan of certain tropes .
 Dont be a meanie and uh.
 Hollyleaf doubles iwc (permashift + host.
-So yeah kinda a strong and important connection) also yeah anti endos leave me alone
+So yeah kinda a strong and important connection) also yeah anti endos leave me alone (pro endo. they arnet hurting anyone, leave them alone (coming from a former anti)

 Social medias: @/versatilefloof on tumblr and YouTube (that where im mostly active)